benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/0-setup/5-deploy/_index.en.md

 - **LogRetentionInDays**: Defines how many days CloudWatch should keep log files.
 By default, this has no limit.
 - **Source**: The source name used by events in this application.
 This helps us filter only for events produced by microservices in this workload.

-The *TimeInterval*, *CodeLength*, and *TokensPerBucket* values defines how the barcode functionality works in the Display App in the frontend.
+The *TimeInterval*, *CodeLength*, and *TokensPerBucket* values define how the barcode functionality works in the Display App in the frontend.
 With the default values here, the barcode represents a 10-character unique code that provides 10 drinks every 5 minutes.
 We'll cover this in more detail in the frontends section.

-4. Once the deployment is complete, you'll see a list outputs in the terminal under `CloudFormation outputs from deployed stack`.
+4. Once the deployment is complete, you'll see a list of output in the terminal under `CloudFormation outputs from deployed stack`.

 ![SAM setup](../images/setup9.png)